mspnp/cloud-design-patterns/docs/pipes-and-filters.md

 }
 ```

 The `Start` method in the `ServiceBusPipeFilter` class connects to a pair of input and output queues, and the `Close` method disconnects from the input queue.
-The `OnPipeFilterMessageAsync` method performs the actual processing of messages; the `asyncFilterTask` parameter to this method specifies the processing to be performed.
+The `OnPipeFilterMessageAsync` method performs the actual processing of messages, the `asyncFilterTask` parameter to this method specifies the processing to be performed.
 The `OnPipeFilterMessageAsync` method waits for incoming messages on the input queue, runs the code specified by the `asyncFilterTask` parameter over each message as it arrives, and posts the results to the output queue.
 The queues themselves are specified by the constructor.

 The sample solution implements filters in a set of worker roles.
-Each worker role can be scaled independently, depending on the complexity of the business processing that it performs or the resources that it requires to perform this processing.
+Each worker role can be scaled independently, depending on the complexity of the business processing that it performs or the resources required for processing.
 Additionally, multiple instances of each worker role can be run in parallel to improve throughput.

-The following code shows an Azure worker role named `PipeFilterARoleEntry`, which is defined in the PipeFilterA project in the sample solution.
+The following code shows an Azure worker role named `PipeFilterARoleEntry`, defined in the PipeFilterA project in the sample solution.

 ```
 public class PipeFilterARoleEntry : RoleEntryPoint